On the magnetic field evolution of interplanetary coronal mass ejections from 0.07 to 5.4 au: Results

 Similarly, we have fitted the same power law to the maximum field strength in the magnetic obstacle, resulting in

 for which we also find only a small variation in the exponent compared to the previous result for the mean MO fields, with $k=-1.53$ in this case for the maximum field in the MO.

 In order to determine whether the innermost ICME observations by PSP ($<0.23$~au) are dominantly influencing the results of the power law fits, we repeat the fitting analysis in log-log space with a linear fit.
-The result is shown in Figure~\ref{fig:mo_br}b for all events $< 1.02$~au.
+This makes the range of the dataset smaller so the largest values will not influence the fit results as much, given the steep rise to higher magnitudes close to the Sun.
+The result is shown in Figure~\ref{fig:mo_br}b for all events $< 1.02$~au (1524 events).
 There is only a minor change in the power law constant $B_0$, but the power law exponent stays almost the same at $k=-1.58$.
 This means that for the inner heliosphere ($< 1$~au) this power law exponent is stable, regardless of the method.
-Extending the log-log fit to the entire heliocentric distance, as shown in Figure~\ref{fig:mo_br}c, results in a slightly different exponent of $k=-1.47$, which is consistent with the influence of a weaker $k$ for the outer heliosphere \citep[e.g.][]{gulisano2010, davies2021_juno}.
+Extending the log-log fit to the entire heliocentric distance, as shown in Figure~\ref{fig:mo_br}c, results in a slightly different exponent of $k=-1.47$.
+This means that there is indeed a slight tendency for the PSP observations close to the Sun to dominate the fit results when using a wider distance range, as including events $> 1$~au makes $k$ smaller compared to the fit in linear space ($k=-1.58$).
+This is consistent with a well-known weaker $k$ in the outer heliosphere \citep[e.g.][]{gulisano2010, davies2021_juno}.
+Indeed, when we create a fit in log-log space to all events $> 1$~au (448 events) we find $k=-1.32 \pm 0.04$.

+The results for all $k$ parameters for different methods and distance ranges are summarized in Table \ref{tab:fits}.
+In summary, for practical applications, our analysis results in a scaling law exponent for the mean MO magnetic field in the inner heliosphere ($< 1$~au) as $k=-1.57 \pm 0.03$, and as $k=-1.33 \pm 0.22$ for the outer heliosphere ($> 1$~au).